The Dark Side of Ancient Roman Cities

 The lower class were stuffed into tenement houses in dismal living conditions, whose structures were susceptible to fire, collapse, proliferation of sickness, and all sorts of vile activity.
 They were cramped, noisy, and infected with disease.
 Natural light and fresh air were absent, resulting in physical and mental illness of all forms.

-Profiteering landlords ran these tenement houses, often subdividing the interior spaces into smaller and smaller rooms to increase their rentable units.
+Profiteering landlords ran these tenement houses, often subdividing the interior spaces into smaller rooms to increase their rentable units.
 These units hardly satisfied the basic human functions of a home.
 The virtues, rituals, and functions ancient humans could practice, even in the more primitive villages of an earlier age, were stripped away from them in the Roman tenements.
-This resulted in a degraded, less valued, and absent physiologically nurturing environment.
+This resulted in a degraded, less valued, and absent physiological nurturing environment.
 This psychology spilled out into the city and spread like wildfire.

 “These buildings and their people constituted the core of imperial Rome, and that core was rotten.”
 (Mumford 221)